kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

     H(k) = - \sum_{x \in k} x \log x

-An incorrect PSF has a notably larger entropy than it peers in the same level of the region tree.
+An incorrect PSF has a notably larger entropy *H* than it peers in the same level of the region tree.
 So this PSF is marked as unreliable hence it is not used as a candidate for its sibling node PSF selection but it is used as a candidate for its own PSF selection.
 This avoids removing correct noisy PSFs.

-For finding the best PSF estimate the current region is deblurred with each candidate PSF yielding the latent image :math:`I^k`:
+For finding the best PSF estimate the current region is deblurred with each candidate PSF.
+The deblurred image :math:`I^k` is calculated by minimizing the following energy function:

 .. math:: :numbered: